Several years ago, I ran across the BBC television show, Victorian Farm.

 Seasonal and Preserved Foods for OUR Christmas Tables

-And just to make sure it doesn’t get buried at the end of all these recipes, here’s a short list of other seasonal and preserved foods that are great for traditional Christmas feasts.
+And just to make sure it doesn’t get buried at the end of all these recipes, here’s a short list of other seasonal and preserved foods that are great next to the roast goose and Christmas pudding for a traditional Christmas feast.

 - Lacto-Fermented Cranberry Sauce